 The Timer/Counter2 can be clocked both synchronously and asynchronously in Power-save mode.
-If Timer/Counter2 is not using the asynchronous clock, the Timer/Counter Oscillator is stopped during sleep.
-If Timer/Counter2 is not using the synchronous clock, the clock source is stopped during sleep.
-Note that even if the synchronous clock is running in Power-save, this clock is only available for Timer/Counter2.
+The clock source for the two modules can be selected independent of each other.
+If the Timer/Counter2 is using the asynchronous clock, the Timer/Counter Oscillator is stopped during sleep.
+If the Timer/Counter2 is using the synchronous clock, the clock source is stopped during sleep.
+Note that even if the synchronous clock is running in Power-save, this clock is only available for the Timer/Counter2.

-10.6 Standby Mode
+9.8 Standby Mode

-When the SM2..0 bits are 110 and an external crystal/resonator clock option is selected, the SLEEP instruction makes the MCU enter Standby mode.
+When the SM2:0 bits are 110 and an external crystal/resonator clock option is selected, the SLEEP instruction makes the MCU enter Standby mode.
 This mode is identical to Power-down with the exception that the Oscillator is kept running.
 From Standby mode, the device wakes up in six clock cycles.

-10.7 Power Reduction Register
+9.9 Power Reduction Register

-The Power Reduction Register (PRR), see "PRR - Power Reduction Register" on page 40, provides a method to stop the clock to individual peripherals to reduce power consumption.
+The Power Reduction Register (PRR), see "PRR - Power Reduction Register" on page 44, provides a method to stop the clock to individual peripherals to reduce power consumption.
 The current state of the peripheral is frozen and the I/O registers inaccessible.
 Resources used by the peripheral when stopping the clock will remain occupied so the peripheral should be disabled before stopping the clock.
-Waking up a peripheral, which is done by clearing the bit in PRR, puts the peripheral in the same state as before shutdown.
+Waking up a module, which is done by clearing the bit in PRR, puts the module in the same state as before shutdown.

-Peripheral shutdown can be used in Idle mode and Active mode to reduce the overall power consumption.
+Module shutdown can be used in IDLE mode and active mode to reduce the overall power consumption.
 In all other sleep modes, the clock is already stopped.

-10.8 Minimizing Power Consumption
+9.10 Minimizing Power Consumption